-Judge Colbath heard E.W.'s, The Post's, and B.B.'s motions to unseal and Mr. Epstein's motion for confidentiality on June 25, 2009 (A-16).
+Judge Colbath heard E.W.'s, The Post's, and B.B.'s motions to unseal, and Mr. Epstein's motion for confidentiality, on June 25, 2009 (A-16).
 The court granted E.W.'s, The Post's, and B.B.'s motions and denied Mr. Epstein's (A-16:2).
 The court concluded:

-At the time the State court took these matters under seal, the proper procedure for sealing such documents had not been followed.
-Neither the State of Florida nor the U.S. Government nor Mr. Epstein have [sic] presented sufficient evidence to warrant the sealing of documents currently held by the Court.
+At the time the state court took these matters under seal, the proper procedure for sealing such documents had not been followed . . . [and that] [n]either the State of Florida nor the U.S. Government nor Mr. Epstein have [sic] presented sufficient evidence to warrant the sealing of documents currently held by the court.

 (A-16:2; A-18:43).
 The court ruled that "[t]his Order is in no way to be interpreted as permission to not comply with U.S. District Court Kenneth Marra's previous Orders."
 (A-16:3).
-Subsequent to this oral ruling, Mr. Epstein provided the court with a Motion to Stay (A-14).
+Subsequent to this oral ruling, Mr. Epstein provided the court with a Motion for Stay (A-14).
 The court stayed disclosure until it could hear Mr. Epstein's motion to stay, scheduled for the next day (A-16:3).

 The court heard Mr. Epstein's stay motion on June 26, 2009 (A-19).
 Mr. Epstein alleged that he will be irreparably harmed by disclosure of the non-prosecution agreement and addendum (A-14).
 No harm will be done if the documents remain under seal pending review by this Court (A-14).
-The court denied the motion, but stayed disclosure until noon on Thursday, July 2, so Mr. Epstein could seek emergency review of the denial in this Court (A-17).
+The court denied the motion, but stayed disclosure until noon on Thursday, July 2, 2009, so Mr. Epstein could seek review of the denial in this Court (A-17).
+Mr. Epstein has filed an emergency motion to review denial of stay in this Court, contemporaneously with this motion.